Grant Shapps forced to insist Bibby Stockholm barge is not a ‘death trap’

 But Mr Shapps refuted the warning from the FBU as he insisted “there’s no reason why it wouldn’t be absolutely safe”.

-Speaking to ITV’s Good Morning Britain, he said: “It certainly won’t be a deathtrap.
+Speaking to ITV’s Good Morning Britain, he said: “It certainly won’t be a deathtrap.”

 “That’s actually why these final safety checks are being carried out.”